Strictly strategy-proof auctions: Introduction

 Two popular notions of robustness in mechanism design are strategy-proofness and full implementation.
 The former requires that agents use weakly dominant strategies; the latter that \emph{every} equilibrium leads to the desired outcome.

 In applications, it is common to have the one without the other.
-Consider the canonical auction setting with valuations independently distributed on compact supports.
+Consider the canonical auction setting with valuations identically and independently distributed on compact supports.
 The first-price auction has a unique Bayes--Nash equilibrium implementing the efficient allocation, \footnote{Under mild distributional assumptions.
 See e.g. \textcite{Lebrun2006}.} but agents' strategies are not weakly dominant.
 The second-price auction has an efficient equilibrium in weakly dominant strategies, but also has many other, inefficient, equilibria. \footnote{For example: agent 1 always bids strictly above the supports of all agents' valuations, and all other agents always bid zero.}

 A sufficient condition for both kinds of robustness is \emph{strict} strategy-proofness: agents use \emph{strictly} dominant strategies.
 Weak strategy-proofness obviously follows, and full implementation follows because a game can have at most one strictly dominant strategy profile.
+Strict strategy-proofness has the further appeal of strategic simplicity: since each agent has a unique strictly dominant strategy, she need not reason about her opponents' behaviour.

-In this note, we study strict strategy-proofness in a canonical one-dimensional mechanism design setting with private values and quasi-linear and strictly single-crossing preferences.
-It is well-known that weak strategy-proofness is equivalent to monotonicity plus the envelope formula; we show in §\ref{sec:charac} that \emph{strict} strategy-proofness is equivalent \emph{strict} monotonicity plus the envelope formula.
+In this paper, we study strict strategy-proofness in the canonical one-dimensional mechanism design setting with private values and quasi-linear and strictly single-crossing preferences.
+It is well-known that weak strategy-proofness is equivalent to monotonicity plus the envelope formula; we show in §\ref{sec:environment} that \emph{strict} strategy-proofness is equivalent \emph{strict} monotonicity plus the envelope formula.

 In §\ref{sec:free}, we derive the implication that any weakly strategy-proof mechanism is \emph{virtually} strictly strategy-proof, meaning that it can be made strictly strategy-proof by an arbitrarily small modification.
 This can be viewed as a novel robustness property of weak strategy-proofness.
 It follows further that a principal designing a weakly strategy-proof mechanism can achieve \emph{strict} strategy-proofness at arbitrarily small cost.